-To address the structural problems identified above, and to be able to effectively carry out the new tasks described above and to manage the growth of existing tasks, the EIT requests the approval of 10 additional establishment plan posts from 2025 onwards.
+To address the structural problems identified above, and to be able to effectively carry out the new tasks described above and to manage the growth of existing tasks, the EIT was requesting in the past and requests currently the approval of 10 additional establishment plan posts from 2025 onwards.
 This request already takes into account that already in 2022, to be institutionally fit for purpose, the EIT has adjusted its organisation within the current establishment plan to reflect its objectives and strategic priorities under the new Strategic Innovation Agenda 2021-2027 (adopted in May 2021).